 Windows 10 Creators Update (Version 1703) brings us lots of innovative features since it went public worldwide two weeks ago.
 While the issue that black screen with cursor after Windows 10 Creators Update/Fall Creators Update has attacked dozens of Windows 10 users become one of the most annoying Windows 10 Creators Update problems.
 Users reported that the Windows 10 computer turns a full black screen after login with the symptom that monitor/display won't turn off completely after Creators Update.
-Some will be mad because of the black screen with cursor or a spinning circle on Windows 10, both on the 1703 version and on the version 1709 Fall Creators Update.
+Some will be mad because of the black screen with cursor or a spinning circle on Windows 10, Creators Update 1703, Fall Creators Update 1709 and April 2018 Update 1803.

 Luckily, you are now able to eliminate that despairing black screen with below tricks.
 Let's drill down the causes and how to fix the Windows 10 black screen with cursor trouble.
 The following tricks also apply to Windows getting the black screen after login after installing the KB4038788 patch (OS Build 15063.608) for the Version 1703 Windows OS.